Pennsylvania Federation of Sportsmen and Conservationists

 CONSERVATION CORRIDORS

-Our wildlife is under enormous pressure in Pennsylvania.
+Our wildlifein Pennsylvania is under enormous pressure.
 The causes are well known, and not only to state wildlife professionals.
-Attentive outdoor enthusiasts observe the loss of habitat due to expanding suburbs, exurbs, and generations of road building.
-The result is habitat fragmentation, which is the dividing of suitable habitat into smaller, isolated patches.
+Attentive outdoor enthusiasts observe the loss of habitat due to the expansion of suburbs, exurbs, and generations of road construction.
+The result is habitat fragmentation, the division of suitable habitat into smaller, isolated patches.
 Eventually, the patches are too small to sustain biodiversity, which is vital to healthy wildlife populations.

-Connected habitat— including unrestricted rivers and streams, large blocks of forests, and patches of grasslands —is important to maintain Pennsylvania’s biodiversity.
-Biodiversity is enhanced by creating a connected ecosystem bigger than the sum of the parts, one that allows animals to move.
-This movement is necessary on a daily basis for food, or seasonally for den sites.
+Connected habitat, including unrestricted rivers and streams, large blocks of forest, and patches of grassland, is important for maintaining Pennsylvania's biodiversity.
+Biodiversity is enhanced by creating a connected ecosystem that is bigger than the sum of its parts, one that allows animals to move.
+This movement is necessary daily for food, or seasonally for den sites.
 Youngsters must disperse to find territory and mates and to increase genetic diversity within their populations.
 Some species respond to climate change by seeking to migrate farther north to remain in suitable habitats.

-Conservation corridors are a key conservation strategy needed to protect our wildlife.
-Pennsylvania House Resolution 74 (2021-2022 session) introduced into the Tourism and Recreational Development Committee by Rep. Daley (D, 148th, Montgomery County) and Rep. Kaufer (R,120th, Luzerne County), provides the legislation to begin the study of conservation corridors in Pennsylvania.
-A similar resolution (SR70) was been introduced into the Pennsylvania Senate’s Environmental Resources and Energy Committee by Senator Muth (D, 44th, parts of Berks, Chester, and Montgomery Counties).
+Conservation corridors are a key conservation strategy for protecting our wildlife.
+Pennsylvania House Resolution 74 (2021-2022 session), introduced into the Tourism and Recreational Development Committee by Rep. Daley (D, 148th, Montgomery County) and Rep. Kaufer (R,120th, Luzerne County), provides the legislation to begin the study of conservation corridors in Pennsylvania.
+A similar resolution (SR70) was introduced into the Pennsylvania Senate's Environmental Resources and Energy Committee by Senator Muth (D, 44th, parts of Berks, Chester, and Montgomery Counties).

 CHRONIC WASTING DISEASE